fbpx

 team sloth

-We may be a small team here at SloCo but in reality, there are hundreds of people behind us.
-A kid raising $20, that contribution is important, but more importantly, is the willingness of that kid to help to a cause.
-All of our supporters, the people of our community.
-All of us are pushing together towards a better future.
+We may be a small team here at SloCo but in reality, there are thousands of people behind us.
+All of us are pushing together toward a better future.
 Maybe that is why I don’t have a particular role model.

 We put people on pedestals, and some people deserve it, but we also tend to minimize the things that we do.
-Small things, day after day, that is what is important.
-Another one of my favorite quotes of Galeano is “Utopia is on the horizon.
+Small things, day after day, are what are important.
+Another one of my favorite quotes that you can find in Galeano’s books is “Utopia is on the horizon.
 I move two steps closer; it moves two steps further away.
-I walk another ten steps and the horizon runs ten steps further away.
+I walk another ten steps, and the horizon runs ten steps further away.
 As much as I may walk, I’ll never reach it.
 So what’s the point of utopia?
 The point is this: to keep walking.”

 Iguazu national park